 |Before and after the replacement of cracked spring support|

 |Bend rod during T/A work||After Repair||During follow up Hot Inspection|

 The rod was bent during the turnaround since the contractor working with the line didn’t put the travel stop while working with the line.
-The support should have been locked and disengage from the system for this specific work on the pipe coming off the reactor as the line seems to have higher movement during T/A work.
+The support should have been locked and disengaged from the system for this specific work on the pipe coming off the reactor as the line seems to have higher movement during T/A work.
 This was the second time the rod was bent.
 PT&P engineers who were on-site for other spring supports work were contacted immediately.
-Less than an hour, PT&P reps went to assess the condition and come up with a better and robust design.
+In less than an hour, PT&P reps went to assess the condition and come up with a better and robust design.
 The materials were purchased as per PT&P engineers’ recommendation.
-Since the order came directly from the field with PT&P employee, the approval and manufacturing process was smooth and quick.
+Since the order came directly from the field with PT&P employees, the approval and manufacturing process was smooth and quick.
 Within a couple of days, the materials arrived and were successfully installed.
 Everything looks great during the follow up hot inspection.